Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

 \section{Experiments}

-In this section, we detail the implementation details and experimental results of our method on two public datasets.
+In this section, we detail the implementation details and experimental results of our method on three public datasets.
 First, we introduce the dataset information, parameter settings, and comparison methods.
-Next, we evaluate the transferability of the adversarial examples on black-box models and their robustness against two defense methods.
-Finally, we analyze the impact of several hyperparameters on the experimental results.
+Second, we evaluate the transferability of the adversarial examples on black-box models and their robustness against two defense methods.
+Subsequently, we discuss the impact of multiple parameters on experimental results.
+Finally, we analyze a set of visualization results.